The Clean Tech Revolution: Themes

 Pernick and Wilder explain that, in the 1970s, clean technology was considered "alternative", the province of back-to-the-land lifestyle advocates, altruistic environmentalists, and lab scientists on research grants.
-Such technology was in an early stage of development, was too expensive, it did not have widespread political support, and very few large, established companies were embracing the sector.
+Such technology was in an early stage of development, was too expensive, did not have widespread political support, and very few large, established companies were embracing the sector.
 Even at the start of the 21st century, the term clean tech was not yet in the financial or business community's vocabulary.
 But now, throughout much of the world, in trends large and small, there is "the beginning of a revolution that is changing the places where we live and work, the products we manufacture and purchase, and the development plans of cities, regional governments, and nations around the globe."

 Pernick and Wilder define "clean tech" as "any product, service, or process that delivers value using limited or zero non-renewable resources and/or creates significantly less waste than conventional offerings."
 They highlight eight major clean technology sectors: solar power, wind power, biofuels, green buildings, personal transportation, the smart grid, mobile applications (such as portable fuel cells), and water filtration.
 The authors explain how investors, entrepreneurs, and individuals can profit from technological innovation in these areas.
 Pernick and Wilder identify some specific clean technologies, companies, and regions that are leading the way.

 The authors present a list of drivers for clean tech: "high energy prices, depleted natural resources, volatile sources of foreign oil, record deficits, and unprecedented environmental and security challenges".

-Pernick and Wilder present examples which show that the "clean tech revolution" is already under way.
+Pernick and Wilder present examples which show that the "clean tech revolution" is already underway.
 Very large corporations such as GE, Toyota and Sharp, and investment firms such as Goldman Sachs are making multibillion-dollar investments in clean technology.

-The authors' claim that nuclear power and clean coal are not clean technologies.
+The authors claim that nuclear power and clean coal are not clean technologies.
 Apart from the risks associated with nuclear power, "multibillion-dollar nuclear plants are simply not cost-effective when compared with other energy sources."
 The authors also believe that clean coal is an oxymoron for a myriad of reasons, including the sheer number of coal mine-related deaths and the fact that coal-fired plants, even some cleaner ones, are major contributors to serious illnesses such as asthma, heart disease, and mercury poisoning.